 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-If you love apple pie but don't like the fat that's often in apple pie, don't worry.
-Keep apple pie on the menu this year with this low-fat galette-style apple phyllo pie.
+If you love apple pie, but don't like the fat that's often in buttery crust, don't worry.
+Keep apple pie on the menu this year with this galette-style apple phyllo pie.
 This recipe works well with Granny Smith apples, but there are plenty of other apple options, such as Braeburn, Pink Lady, and Jonagold.

-This twist on apple pie is easy enough for a weeknight dessert craving but tasty enough to serve at a dinner party or even Thanksgiving.
-And don't worry if there is also apple pie on the Thanksgiving dessert table, this galette is different enough from a pie that your diners can enjoy both.
+This twist on apple pie is easy enough for a weeknight dessert craving, but pretty enough to serve at a dinner party or even Thanksgiving.
+And don't worry if there is also apple pie on the Thanksgiving dessert table, this galette is different enough that your diners can enjoy both.

 Brushing the sheets of phyllo dough with a mix of honey and warm water rather than melted butter keeps the fat content in check.
 You could also use butter-flavored cooking spray instead.
 You'll want to slice the apples very thin and keep them a consistent shape.
 Another option is to add finely chopped walnuts to the apple mixture.
 They will add some protein and crunch to the mixture.
 For a fancier presentation, sprinkle some powdered sugar over the top of the galette right before serving.
 This makes for a party-worthy dessert.